Colorado DUI Process

 As previously stated, refusal to submit to chemical testing will result in automatic suspension of your driver’s license.

 However, there is a way to contest this suspension: an Express Consent hearing.
 These hearings are conducted at your local DMV and must be requested within 7 days of your arrest.
 Hearings typically occur within 60 days of your request.
 Once approved for a hearing, the DMV will send you a notice of your hearing.
-If you have an experienced DUI lawyer on your side, they may be able to go to this hearing on your behalf and help you regain use of your driver’s license.
+If you have an experienced DUI lawyer in Colorado on your side, they may be able to go to this hearing on your behalf and help you regain use of your driver’s license.

 After being charged with DUI, you should have received a summons or citation telling you when and where you are expected to appear in court.
 At this hearing, you will be officially arraigned of the charges you are facing and made aware of the punishments you may receive if convicted.